vrockai/pipeline-test/docs/content.md

 ---

-## Long-term evolution and short-term adaptation of microbiota strains and sub-strains in mice
+## Long-term evolution and short-term adaptation of microbiota strains and sub-strains in mice.
+ 04.03.2021, _B Yilmaz, C Mooser, I Keller, H Li, J Zimmermann, L Bosshard, T Fuhrer, M Gomez de Agüero, NF Trigo, H Tschanz-Lischer, JP Limenitakis, WD Hardt, KD McCoy, B Stecher, L Excoffier, U Sauer, SC Ganal-Vonarburg, AJ Macpherson_

+Isobiotic mice, with an identical stable microbiota composition, potentially allow models of host-microbial mutualism to be studied over time and between different laboratories.
+To understand microbiota evolution in these models, we carried out a 6-year experiment in mice colonized with 12 representative taxa.
+Increased non-synonymous to synonymous mutation rates indicate positive selection in multiple taxa, particularly for genes annotated for nutrient acquisition or replication.
+Microbial sub-strains that evolved within a single taxon can stably coexist, consistent with niche partitioning of ecotypes in the complex intestinal environment.
+Dietary shifts trigger rapid transcriptional adaptation to macronutrient and micronutrient changes in individual taxa and alterations in taxa biomass.
+The proportions of different sub-strains are also rapidly altered after dietary shift.
+This indicates that microbial taxa within a mouse colony adapt to changes in the intestinal environment by long-term genomic positive selection and short-term effects of transcriptional reprogramming and adjustments in sub-strain proportions.

 [Source](https://www.sciencedirect.com/science/article/abs/pii/S1931312821000470)

+10.1016/j.chom.2021.02.001

 ---

-## ContigExtender: a new approach to improving de novo sequence assembly for viral metagenomics data
+## ContigExtender: a new approach to improving de novo sequence assembly for viral metagenomics data.
+ 14.03.2021, _Z Deng, E Delwart_

+Metagenomics is the study of microbial genomes for pathogen detection and discovery in human clinical, animal, and environmental samples via Next-Generation Sequencing (NGS).
+Metagenome de novo sequence assembly is a crucial analytical step in which longer contigs, ideally whole chromosomes/genomes, are formed from shorter NGS reads.
+However, the contigs generated from the de novo assembly are often very fragmented and rarely longer than a few kilo base pairs (kb).
+Therefore, a time-consuming extension process is routinely performed on the de novo assembled contigs.

 [Source](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04038-2)

+10.1186/s12859-021-04038-2

 ---